What Is Diminished Value in Georgia?

 If you are involved in a traffic collision, and if you file a property damage claim to have your vehicle repaired, you may be leaving money on the table.
-This is a where an Atlanta car accident law firm can help.
+This is a where a Lawrenceville car accident law firm can help.

-In the state of Georgia, if your vehicle is damaged after a collision and you have the vehicle repaired – that is, the vehicle was not a total loss – you have the right to a property damage claim for repairs, but you also have the right to a “diminished value” claim.
+In the state of Georgia, if your vehicle is damaged after a collision and you have the vehicle repaired – that is, the vehicle was not a total loss – you have the right to a property damage claim for repairs, but you also have the right to a “diminished value ” claim in Georgia.

 Diminished value is a second damage claim that you have if your vehicle is repaired after an accident.
 If your vehicle is a total loss, you will not have a diminished value claim, but you will instead have a claim for the market value of your vehicle at the time of the collision.